amsaren/course_materials/Containers_in_HPC_2025/Slides/Basic_usage_of_Apptainer.md

 # Apptainer on CSC supercomputers

-- Apptainer available in Puhti, Mahti, SingularityCE on LUMI
+- Apptainer available in Puhti and Mahti, SingularityCE on LUMI
 - Apptainer jobs are treated just as any other jobs
 - Users can run their own containers
   - No need to load a module.
 Apptainer in `$PATH` by default.